pivotbio/genome_problem/README.markdown

 # Details

 - Going to the url /genome_form should return a form with two required inputs "Reference Genome" and "Target Genome".
 Remember these string can be incredibly long.
-- To find a match the you will need to take the target genome and calculate its reverse compliment.
-Then take both the target and its reverse compliment and search for each in the reference.
+- To find a match you will need to take the target genome and calculate its reverse complement.
+Then take both the target and its reverse complement and search for each in the reference.
 - A successful post to the same url should return the form filled out along with the number of matches and locations within the reference.
 - For long reference genomes this could take a long time so create a model for saving the reference and target genome as well as the locations of any matches.
 If a model with a matching reference and target genome exists skip the calculation and just return the cached information.
 - Both fields are required and should validate that they are properly formatted genomes meaning strings only containing C, A, T, and G. If an invalid form is posted then the user should be given clear error messages returned after the POST.